 The rise in 2016, and how it compares to previous years, can be seen with ease on this graph of the Q3 data for individual insolvencies.
 While the numbers of individual trust deeds have occasionally matched or very minutely exceeded the number of sequestrations, the last time we saw this kind of change was back in 2007.

-How Many People Have Applied For Trust Deeds In 2016?
+How Many People Have Applied For Trust Deeds?

 This shows that we need to be reaching those other 3,061 people to try and show that Trust Deed Scotland is a strong alternative (as long as the debt is more than £5,000).

-If you’re asking the question of what is a trust deed at this stage, then the simplest explanation is that a trust deed is a voluntary arrangement whereby you effectively cover your debts through your own assets, rather than going into sequestration.
+If you’re asking the question of what is a Scottish Trust Deed at this stage, then the simplest explanation is that a trust deed is a voluntary arrangement whereby you effectively cover your debts through your own assets, rather than going into sequestration.